awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 ## \(Installing on an EC2 Instance\) Attaching an IAM Role<a name="install-CloudWatch-Agent-iam_permissions-first"></a>

 To enable the CloudWatch agent to send data from the instance, you must attach an IAM role to the instance\.
-Use the role that you created earlier\.
-For more information about creating this role, see [Create IAM Roles and Users for Use with the CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.

-We recommended `CloudWatchAgentServerRole` as the name when you created the role\.
-In the IAM console, you can scroll through the list to find it, or you can use the search box\.
+The role to attach is **CloudWatchAgentServerRole**\.

 For more information on attaching an IAM role to an instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## \(Installing on an On\-Premises Server\) Specify IAM Credentials and AWS Region<a name="install-CloudWatch-Agent-iam_user-first"></a>

 To enable the CloudWatch agent to send data from an on\-premises server, you must specify the access key and secret key of the IAM user that you created earlier\.
-For more information about creating this user, see [Create IAM Roles and Users for Use with the CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.
+For more information about creating this user, see [Create IAM Roles and Users for Use With CloudWatch Agent](create-iam-roles-for-cloudwatch-agent-commandline.md)\.

 You also must specify the AWS Region to send the metrics to, using the `region` field in the `[AmazonCloudWatchAgent]` section of the AWS config file, as in the following example\.